opentensor/developer-docs/docs/miners/index.md

 ## Miner deregistration

-A subnet neuron (whether miner or validator) can be deregistered if its emissions are low.
-Mining and validating are both competitive—and the UID slots are limited.
-Except in Subnet 1, all subnets have 256 UID slots per subnet.
-Of these 256 UID slots, a subnet can have a maximum of 64 subnet validator UIDs and 192 subnet miner UIDs.
+Miners as well as validators can be deregistered if their emissions are low.
+Typical subnets have 256 UID slots, including maximums of 64 validator UIDs and 192 miner UIDs.

-Each tempo, the neuron (miner or validator node) with the lowest 'pruning score' (based solely on emissions) risks being replaced by a newly registered neuron, who takes over that UID.
+Each tempo, the '[neuron](../learn/bittensor-building-blocks)' (miner *or* validator node) with the lowest 'pruning score' (based solely on emissions) risks being replaced by a newly registered neuron, who takes over that UID.

+In case of a tie, the older node gets deregistered first.

+The subnet owner hotkey has permanent immiunity from deregistration.

-:::tip Deregistration is based on emissions
+:::info Deregistration is based on emissions
 The subnet does not distinguish between miners and validators for deregistration purposes.
-The chain only looks at emissions/pruning scores.
+The chain only looks at emissions (represented as 'pruning score').
 Whoever has the lowest emissions will get deregistered.
-If there's a tie, the older UID gets deregistered.
-The subnet owner hotkey is immune forever.
 :::

 - Every subnet has an `immunity_period` hyperparameter expressed in a number of blocks.